-You will use the Differentiated Instruction Observation Tool to analyze one premade lesson and one sample video.
-A separate Observation Tool will be completed for each.
+You will use the Differentiated Instruction Observation Tool to analyze one premade lesson, one sample video, and 3 field-based content area lessons.
+A separate Observation Tool will be completed for each category (premade, video, and field).
 One lesson/video will focus on differentiation in a primary classroom, and the other will focus on differentiation in an intermediate classroom.
 You will write a summative reflection that synthesizes your key takeaways for your own classroom practices and developing beliefs about differentiation.